alpengeist/gpt-companion/README.md

 ## Configuration
 The environment variable OPENAI_KEY must contain your OpenAI API key.

 The program is configured through profile files in TOML format.
-The default profile is **profile-default.toml**, which must not be modified.
+The default profile is **profile-default.toml**.
 Custom profiles are collected during startup by reading all files with the .toml extension.

 To define a new profile:
 * Create a new .toml file in the program's directory
-* Use the default profile as a template.
+* Use the default profile as a template for the syntax of the properties.
-* Mandatory: settings.name
+* Mandatory: *settings.name*
-* Optional: settings.models
+* Optional: *settings.models*
-* Optional: actions
+* Optional: *actions*

 ## Future Ideas
 * Optional: Issue a paste keyboard command after GPT is finished.
 This could integrate GPT seamlessly in any text application.